thehanrepo/MediTrackerApp/README.md

 Getting Started

 Requirements:
-Java 8+
-Swing (included with Java SE)
+Java 8+, Swing (included with Java SE)

 How to Run:
-Clone/download the repository
-Open in your Java IDE (e.g., IntelliJ IDEA, Eclipse) Run Main.java to launch MediTracker
+Clone/download the repository, Open in your Java IDE (e.g., IntelliJ IDEA, Eclipse), Run Main.java to launch MediTracker

 Usage